mastercomfig/hud-db/README.md

 I'd like to thank _all_ the cool peeps out there!
 ```

+All standard Markdown is allowed at the moment but this may be changed in the future and is also subject to review.

 ### HUD Resources

 You add resources that you list in your JSON to the `hud-resources/` folder, under your HUD ID (the name of your `.json` file without the extension):